j842/minecraft/README.md

    ${SERVICENAME} configure PORT  - Configure for port PORT
    ${SERVICENAME} start           - Make it go!
    ${SERVICENAME} stop            - Stop it
-   ${SERVICENAME} info            - Is it running?

-   ${SERVICENAME} export PATH     - export world and config to PATH
-   ${SERVICENAME} import PATH     - import world and config from PATH

 DESCRIPTION
    Built from ${IMAGENAME}.
 ```